Unless you’ve been living under a rock, you’ve likely heard the term ‘digital nomad’ thrown around a lot over the last few years.

 The differences are subtle and nuanced, but they exist.

-Admittedly, I myself and guilty of using these two terms interchangeably, but I intend to be more clear about the distinction going forward.
+Admittedly, I myself am guilty of using these two terms interchangeably, but I intend to be more clear about the distinction going forward.

 Of course, there’s no Webster definition to double check for accuracy here–the following is simply based on observations I’ve made over the years and personal beliefs I’ve acquired.